huddy67/Morrill-Hudson-Portfolio/mapthemaze2.md

 Verify structure with ls and tree.
 Record the full path of Music folder (pwd).

+#### MTMP1 Lesson 2

+In lesson 2, our goal was to have learned how to navigate a file system using CLI commands.
+The commands we used are listed at the top of the page since they were needed for the house activity as well.
+We were walked through how to make a folder, subfolders in that folder, files in the sub folder, as well as move the files to a differernt folder.
+We also compared terminal paths to finder paths.

+Finder Path: /Users/hudsonmorrill/Practice/Music

+Terminal Path: /Users/hudsonmorrill/Practice/Music

 #### Map The Maze Part 1 Reflection

+This section of the proejct was not too complicated, but it allowed us to learn how to do the basics.
+We mainly learned about how to access folders using the command line interface.
+Creating the file system tree helped me visualize how files and folders are organized.
+We learned how the root directory is the starting point of the file system with the other folders branching under as subfolders.
+We also learend about relative and absolute paths.
+Because we were guided through most of the project I found it realitivly easy to complete.

+Absolute paths: Give the full location of a file

+Relative Paths: Based off the current working directory

 ## Map The Maze 2